About my practice

 Biodynamic Craniosacral Therapy offers deep listening through gentle touch.
 As a Registered Craniosacral Therapist (RCST®), I work with the body's inherent capacity for nervous system regulation and healing that occurs beneath the level of language.
 This modality creates profound states of rest and integration through gentle, attuned contact.

 Mindfulness practices invite a deeper quality of present-moment experience.
-Through cultivating this quality of attention, you will naturally begin to notice more spaciousness between perception and reaction—finding choice where before there was only automatic response.
-My own meditation practice since 2012 informs how I help you cultivate this fundamental capacity—learning that where you place your attention shapes your entire experience.
+Through cultivating this quality of attention, you naturally begin to notice more spaciousness between perception and reaction—finding choice where before there was only automatic response.
+My meditation practice since 2012 informs how I help you develop this capacity—learning that where you place your attention shapes your entire experience.

 Body-mind integration restores coherence in a system that's often divided against itself.
 You might experience intense fatigue alongside pressure to keep striving, or a deep lack of safety alongside compliant behaviour.
 We work to reconnect your instinctive, intuitive knowing with your intelligence.
 Both matter.
 Our work together creates space for integration in a culture that fragments us.